Some proofs of the Poincar\'e-Birkhoff-Witt theorem and related matters: Introduction

 (i) If $\mathfrak g$ is a sum of cyclic $K$-modules, then we can choose a basis $\{g_\alpha\,:\,\alpha\in A\}$, and an ordering $\leq$ of $A$.
 Then let $\bigotimes_\leq\mathfrak g$ be the submodule of $\bigotimes\mathfrak g$ spanned by $g_{\alpha_1}\otimes \ldots\otimes g_{\alpha_n}$ with $\alpha_1\leq\ldots\leq\alpha_n$.
 Then the ``basic'' version of the PBW theorem states that

 (a restriction of $\boldsymbol m$) is an isomorphism of $K$-modules.
-(In fact, what we really need, in general, is a choice function $\mathfrak c$, which transforms any finite multiset $\bo\alpha$ from $A$ into an ordered word $\alpha_1,\ldots,\alpha_n$.
+(In fact, what we really need, in general, is a choice function $\mathfrak c$, which transforms any finite multiset $\bo\alpha$ from $A$ into an ordered word $\alpha_1 \ldots \alpha_n$.
 Then the statement is that is that the corresponding map $\boldsymbol m_{\mathfrak c}:\textstyle{\bigotimes_{\mathfrak c}\mathfrak g}\rightarrow\mathcal U\mathfrak g$ is an isomorphism.
 For the sake of simplicity, we will use the ordered version.)
-This is equivalent to the local version.
-Indeed, it is easy to show that $\bo m_\leq$ is surjective: Whenever we have an expression in $\mathcal U\mathfrak g$ (as an image of $\bo m$), we can rearrange the formally top nonarranged degree term into an image of $\bo m_\leq$ at the cost of generating formally lower order terms.
+As the natural map $\bigotimes_\leq^n\mathfrak g\rightarrow\bodot^n\mathfrak g$ is an isomorphism, it is easy to see that this $\boldsymbol m_\leq$ is necessarily surjective, and its injectivity is equivalent to the local version of PBW theorem; one can see these inductively on the filtration.
+The surjectivity can be interpreted in a semi-algorithmical way (independently from the local formulation): Whenever we have an expression in $\mathcal U\mathfrak g$ (as an image of $\bo m$), we can rearrange the formally top nonarranged degree term into an image of $\bo m_\leq$ at the cost of generating formally lower order terms.
 Then we repeat this in formally lower orders.
 We call this as the ``basic rearrangement procedure''.
-Then the isomorphism (i.~e.~injectivity) is a consequence of the local PBW theorem, and in fact, equivalent to it.

 (ii) If $\mathbb Q\subset K$, then one can consider the submodule $\bigotimes_\Sigma\mathfrak g$ of $\bigotimes\mathfrak g$.
 This submodule can be interpreted either as the submodule of elements invariant under permutations in the order of tensor product or as the span of the elements $a_1\otimes_\Sigma \ldots\otimes_\Sigma a_n=\frac1{n!}\sum_{\sigma\in\Sigma_n}g_{\sigma(1)}\otimes\ldots\otimes g_{\sigma(n)}$.
 Then the ``symmetric'' version of the PBW theorem states that